 Indeed, this was the case for me.
 When I first started designing logos, I found the creative process very daunting.
 Although I learned logo design at university, I didn't feel like I had learnt a process that prepared me for the real world, which made me feel quite out of my depth.

 As as a young, introverted designer, I had a heaps of ideas, but found it really hard to communicate them.
 When it came to interacting with clients, taking briefs and presenting my ideas, I was terrified.
-I didn’t know what questions to ask and what to say, and the whole process felt like a roller coaster ride that I didn’t know how to stop.
+I didn’t know what questions to ask and what to say, and the whole process felt like a roller coaster ride that I wasn't in control of.

 This made me realise that I needed to figure out how to use the strengths of my introversion (such as being detail-oriented, a good listener, and needing to process feedback alone), to learn how to guide my clients through the logo design process all the while staying true to myself.